simonsmith/simonsmith.io/content/blog/unit-testing-react-components-without-a-dom.md

 ### Reusing the `shallowRenderer` with `skin-deep`

 Once you start using shallow rendering there will be a need to create rendered versions of components in each test, so it makes sense to move the logic into a reusable module.

 [skin-deep](https://github.com/glenjamin/skin-deep) is an excellent library to help with this.

+> I'd recommend that instead you try [Enzyme](http://airbnb.io/enzyme/).

 ``` js
 import React from 'react';